hakyim/TO-DELETE-PrediXcan/HOWTO.md

 The following need to be installed in order to run properly:

--Python 2.7
+- Python 2.7
--R
+- R
--The python packages numpy and rpy2
+- The python packages numpy and rpy2
--The R package dplyr
+- The R package dplyr

 In addition, the script *PrediXcanAssociation.R* needs to be located in the same directory as **gene_association.py* to work correctly.